The term lumen is a measurement of light output which consumers have a need to become more and more aware of.

-In defining how bright something is, we have two things to consider.
+In defining how bright something is, we have three things to consider.

 But here's where it gets tricky.
 The further away you move the light from what you want to illuminate, the less bright the light seems!
 If you measure it at the light, it's just as bright.
 But when you measure at the object you want illuminated, there is less light!
 A Physics teacher is going to tell you that light measured on an object is INVERSELY PROPORTIONAL to the distance the object is from the light source.
 That's a very scientific and math rich way of saying, the closer you are to the light bulb, the brighter that bulb is.
 Or, think of it this way.
 You can't change how much light comes out of your light bulb.
 So, to make more light on an object, you have to either move the light closer, or add more lights.